Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Brisbane among the top 25% of areas assessed nationwide

-South Brisbane has averaged approximately 208 new dwelling approvals annually.
-Between the financial years FY-21 and FY-25, a total of 1,040 homes were approved, with an additional 592 approved in FY-26 to date.
-On average, 4.7 people have moved to the area for each dwelling built over these five years.
+South Brisbane averaged approximately 208 new dwelling approvals annually.
+Between financial years FY-21 and FY-25, 1,040 homes were approved, with a further 648 approved in FY-26 to date.
+Over the past five financial years, an average of 4.7 people moved to South Brisbane for each dwelling built.

 Frequently Asked Questions - Development